FAQs

 The delegation process involves three steps:

-- Conversion: Users restake native SOL into sSOL.
+- Conversion: Users deposit native SOL to receive sSOL.

 - Minting Tokens: Delegates mint delegated sSOL tokens, which serve as stake proof to retrieve staked SOL and claim rewards.